arp242/uni/README.md

 - Align and colourize JSON output.

 - Update CLDR information, adding significantly more aliases for emojis.

+- Add `cells` column, which returns how many cells a codepoint will display at (0, 1, or 2).

 - Add `aliases` column, which lists the alias names.
 Also add this to the default output: